 Gas-controlled chainsaws come in different bar sizes, from 12 inches to 60 inches, and there are three evaluations: homeowner, farm and ranch, and professional.

 1. Gas-Powered Chainsaw

-Although homeowner models have the least power of the three grades, this kind of saw is the best for beginners, since they contain a variety of features that make them safer and easier to use.
+Although homeowner models have the least power of the three grades, this kind of saw is the best for beginners since they contain various features that make them safer and easier to use.
 These models are designed for occasional use, and they typically are 24cc to 46cc and cost less than the other model types.

 - Typical features include inertia-activated chain brakes and easy engine starters.

 - Available sizes: 14-inch to 20-inch bar length

 - They are mostly used to remove lone trees or clean up after floods or storms, among other things.